michalgrzegorczyk-dev/angular-component-communication/public/blog-post/README.md

 parts of your app can share information.
 This is called component communication.

-In this blog post, I'll cover possible ways to make components talk to each other, such as: also i will talk about features that are not taken into account ragarding to communication
+In this blog post, I'll cover all possible ways to make components talk to each other, such as:

 - Simple ways that are used most often
   - `@Input` and `@Output`,